fondlykip/chicago_taxi_data/README.md

 A small POC Project to extract data from the Chicago Taxi Trips public data set and load it into SQL and a NoSQL Databases, exposing results via an API.

 ## Accessing the Repo
-As it is configured as private, to clone this repo you will need to share an ssh public key with me.
+As it is configured to be private, to clone this repo you will need to share an ssh public key with me.
 I will then add this to the repo to allow access.

 Instructions on how to create new keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)